 Many European countries have declared freedom from dog-mediated rabies but RABV still persists in wildlife and farmed animals (Gossner et al. 2020; Vega et al. 2021).
-The number of animal RABV infections in the European Union has dropped from more than 800 cases in 2010 to only 4 cases in 2019 (Gossner et al. 2020).
+The number of animal RABV infections in the European Union has dropped from more than 800 cases in 2010 to only 4 cases in Department of Agriculture, Fisheries and Forestry

+2019 (Gossner et al. 2020).
 The majority of human RABV cases in Europe are travel-related with infection acquired in other parts of the world (Gossner et al. 2020).